-"Poonbumphen Community: Urban Organic Farm": Food insecurity during the Covid-19 pandemic has been one of the major problems of the community.
-With recognition of the local wisdom of the community in relation to organic farming, our Siam University team from the Faculty of Nursing has helped develop organic farms in 3,000 square metres of unused land.
-At present, members of 12 houses in the community are active in changing these pain points into gain points through urban organic farms.
+"Poonbumphen Community: Urban Organic Farm": Food insecurity during the Covid-19 pandemic has been one of the major problems of the local community.
+With recognition of the local wisdom in relation to organic farming, the Siam University team from the Faculty of Nursing has helped develop organic farms in 3,000 square metres of unused land.
+At present, members of 12 houses in the community are active in transforming these challenges into positives through urban organic farms.

-"Sustainability trip at top of Phuchifa at the border line between Thai and Laos with Students of Siam University and the President himself.": Siam University arranged the Student leadership camp from the 27th March - 03rd April, with 20 students joining from 7 countries under "Global Citizenship Education through Innovation and Partnership".
+"Sustainability trip at top of Phuchifa at the border line between Thai and Laos with Students of Siam University and the President himself:" Siam University arranged the Student leadership camp from the 27th March - 03rd April, with 20 students joining from 7 countries under "Global Citizenship Education through Innovation Partnership".
 The outcome of the camp was successful as many students were connected to each other through social media and they gave wonderful presentations and ideas about the achievement of Global citizenship and how to achieve SDGs.
-The youth perspective is important to realize and visualize as they are change makers and the future of tomorrow.
+The youth perspective is important to realise and visualise as they are change makers and the future of tomorrow.

-The university also organized a successful webinar with more than 400 participants (Students, lecturers, and members) "Asian Higher Education Leadership on wellbeing and sustainability." co-organized by Siam University and Asia Cooperation Dialogue University Network (ACD-UN) Webinar on 27 February 2023.
+The university also organised a successful webinar with more than 400 participants (Students, lecturers, and members) "Asian Higher Education Leadership on wellbeing and sustainability." co-organised by Siam University and Asia Cooperation Dialogue University Network (ACD-UN) Webinar on 27 February 2023.

-Satellite Universities: Mykolas Romeris University
+Mykolas Romeris University